Tom James (rower): Honours and recognition

 All British gold medal winners at the 2012 Olympics were honoured with appearing on Royal Mail postage stamps, and having a post box in their home town painted gold.
 James' "golden" post boxes are located in Wrexham and Coedpoeth.

 He was awarded the Freedom of the Borough of Wrexham after successfully defending his gold medal in the coxless fours event at the 2012 Olympics.

 He was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours.

 Post-retirement

-James lives London.
+James lives in London.
 He was appointed a Steward of the Henley Royal Regatta in 2014.
 Since retiring he has also done some commentating during the rowing season, mostly at the Henley Royal Regatta and The Boat Race.

 James retired from professional rowing in November 2013.
 Having previously worked for the management consultancy Oliver Wyman James now works as Head of Product and Operations at Executive Nexus.

 On 2 January 2015 James was a member of the winning team on Christmas University Challenge, representing Trinity Hall, Cambridge who defeated Balliol College, Oxford, the University of Edinburgh and the University of Hull.
 His teammates were world champion cyclist Emma Pooley, novelist Adam Mars-Jones, and actor Dan Starkey.